sunilcomposio/notion-to-github/Ministral-3-3B-Local-Setup-Guide.md

 As Mistral puts it, this model is both compact and powerful.
 It is specially designed for edge deployment, offering insanely high speed and the ability to run completely locally even on fairly old or low-end hardware.

-Here is the model’s token context window and pricing.
+Here is the model's token context window and pricing.

 - Token Context Window: It comes with a 256K token context window, which is impressive for a model of this size.
 For reference, the recent Claude Opus 4.5 model, which is built specifically for agentic coding, comes with a 200K token context window.